seaplane-io/waypoint-plugin-seaplane/README.md

 # Waypoint Plugin Seaplane

-This folder contains the Waypoint-Seaplane plugin used to deploy your compute workloads on Seaplane through Waypoint.
+This repository contains the Waypoint-Seaplane plugin used to deploy your compute workloads on Seaplane through Waypoint.
 You will need to have Waypoint installed and configured on your machine.
 You can learn more about Waypoint [here](https://developer.hashicorp.com/waypoint/tutorials/get-started-docker/get-started-install).

 You can build the integration yourself by running `make && make install` in the root directory of the integration.
 Copy the compiled executable to your project root directory or the waypoint plugin directory.